HaitianAsassin/resume/README.md

-This is the code for im using for my resume site
+This is the code I'm using for my resume site